augustss/verse-semantics/Book/docs/01_builtins.md

 ## Characters and Strings

-In Verse, text is represented in terms of characters and strings.
+Text is represented in terms of characters and strings.

 A `char` is a single **UTF-8 code unit** (not a full Unicode code point).
 A string is therefore an array of characters, written as `[]char`.
-For convenience, Verse provides the type alias `string` for `[]char`:
+For convenience, the type alias `string` is provided for `[]char`:

 ```verse
 MyName :string = "Joseph"
 MyAlterEgo := "José"
 ```

-Verse uses UTF-8 as its character encoding scheme.
+UTF-8 is used as the character encoding scheme.
 Each UTF-8 code unit is one byte.
 A Unicode code point may require between one and four code units.
 Code points with lower values use fewer bytes, while higher values require more.

 For example: